 3.2 Call types across the range

 Our visual classification of yellow-naped amazon contact calls yielded 14 different call types across the species range (Figure 2).
 We identified 4 types in Mexico and 2 types in Guatemala.
-In the Bay Islands Honduras, we recorded 2 distinct types.
-Previously, Wright et al. reported 3 call types in Costa Rica during a 1994 survey and the same 3 types and a new sub-type during a second survey in 2005 (Wright, 1996; Wright et al., 2008); our visual analysis of contact calls collected from these same regions during 2016 indicated that birds in Costa Rica give 2 different call types, both of which were reported in the previous surveys.
-The third call type previously reported on the norther border of Costa Rica in 1994 and 2005 was not recorded there in 2016 but was seen in populations in the south of Nicaragua, along with 3 other call types.
-Sixteen percent of the 243 birds in our dataset exhibited bilingualism.
+In the Bay Islands Honduras, we found 2 distinct types.
+Previously, Wright et al. reported 3 call types in Costa Rica during a 1994 survey and the same 3 types and a new sub-type during a second survey in 2005 (Wright, 1996; Wright et al., 2008); our visual analysis of contact calls collected from these same regions during 2016 indicated that birds in Costa Rica gave 2 different call types, both of which were reported in the previous surveys.
+The third call type previously reported on the northern border of Costa Rica in 1994 and 2005 was not recorded there in 2016 but was seen in populations in the south of Nicaragua, along with 3 other call types across Nicaragua.
+Sixteen percent of the 243 birds in our dataset were bilingual.
 Overall, these observations were infrequent, and only 19 bilingual birds were retained in our dataset for analyses.
 These individuals were primarily concentrated in Costa Rica (N = 16), although bilingual birds were also recorded in Mexico (N = 2) and Guatemala (N = 1).
 It should be noted that we did observe and record bilingual birds in Nicaragua; however, none of those birds were preserved in our dataset due to low quality recordings or an insufficient number of recordings.
 Our visual assessment suggested that the mosaic patterns of vocal variation consistent with dialects was present throughout the range, rather than a clinal variation of call types.
-Dialect types in this species appear to result from discreet modifications to a basic call structure (Figure 3) that result in superficially similar call types appearing in different parts of the species range.
+Dialect types in this species appear to result from discrete modifications to a basic call structure (Figure 3) that result in superficially similar call types appearing in different parts of the species range.

 3.3 Spectrographic cross-correlations

 SPCC analyses for each country supported some, but not all of our call classifications for the yellow-naped amazon contact call types identified across the range (Figure 4).
 When all identified types from across the range were plotted in acoustic space, it was difficult to detect separate distributions as many overlapped to a significant extent.
-When we examined acoustic overlap on a country-level basis, we noticed that the types sampled in the northern portion of the range showed more acoustic separation amongst themselves than did call types in the southern portion of the range, where dialects were first described in this species.
+When we examined acoustic overlap on a country-level basis, we noticed that the types sampled in the northern (Mexico and Guatemala) and eastern (Bay Islands) portions of the range showed more acoustic separation amongst themselves than did call types in the southern (Nicaragua and Costa Rica) portion of the range, where dialects were first described in this species (see Supplemental Figure 1 for regional PCA plots).

 3.4 Principal component analysis of spectral measures

-We used PCA on spectral measures as an alternative measure of validation for our visually classified contact call types.
-The first 5 loadings from our analysis accounted for 77.4% of cumulative variation (Figure 4).
+We used PCA on spectral measures from all calls as an alternative measure of validation for our visually classified contact call types.
+The first 5 loadings from our analysis accounted for 77.4% of cumulative variation (Figure 4 and Supplemental Table 2).
 PC1 represented 26.7% of explained variation and primarily accounted for differences in frequency variables such as mean dominant frequency, and mean frequency (in kHz).
-PC2 explained 17.6% of variation and represented differences in temporal variables such as signal duration and duration of the call in the 75th quantile.
+PC2 explained 17.6% of variation and represented differences in temporal variables such as signal duration and duration of the call in the 75th quantile (Supplemental Table 2).